-Since its inauguration, the Naval ROTC program has owned two buildings, worked out of four, and seen 29 different Professors of Naval Science (PNS).
+Since its inauguration, the Naval ROTC program has owned two buildings, worked out of four, and seen 30 different Professors of Naval Science (PNS).
 Originally, the program worked from Washington Hall and Hotel B in the East Range and used Thorton Hall for the Unit’s armory.
 In 1941, the building of a separate Naval ROTC building was initiated.
-Built for $140,000 and finished a year later, Maury Hall has been the home for the Naval ROTC program for the past 70 years.
+Built for $140,000 and finished a year later, John W. Warner Hall, formerly Maury Hall, has been the home for the Naval ROTC program for the past 70 years.

 In 1953, the ROTC Unit expanded into another building next door, now known as Halsey Hall.
 Halsey Hall served as the armory and drill deck for Midshipman during inclement weather.